jaeseungyum/bem-sass/README.md

 ## Configurations
-You can configure bem-sass options by `configure-bem-sass` mixin.
-Using this mixin is optional.
-If there have been no custom configurations, the default options are exactly the same as below:
+You can modify the default settings with `configure-bem-sass` mixin.
+This mixin is optional to use.
+If there is no custom configuration, the default settings will be exactly the same as below:
 ```scss
 @include configure-bem-sass ((
   default-prefix: "",